Clownacy/clownassembler/README.md

 This assembler is written in portable ANSI C (a.k.a.
 C89), and so should be able to be built with virtually any C compiler.

-Before the assembler can be compiled, the lexer and parser must be generated.
-Install Flex, Bison, and Make, and then run `make` in this directory to generate them.
+To build with Make, run `make assemblers` in this directory.

-Once that is done, the assembler can be built with `make assemblers`.
 Alternatively, the assembler can be built using CMake.

 Two copies of the assembler will be produced: `clownassembler` and `clownassembler_asm68k`.
 The latter provides the same command line interface as SN 68k, while the former provides a custom, simpler, interface.

+To regenerate the lexer and parser, install Flex and Bison and then run `make`.

 ## Licensing